Jesus is recorded as saying the following to his disciples as he held up a piece of bread:

 “This is my body, broken for you.
 Take, and eat….”

 Growing up in church, I often wondered how bread could be identified with someone’s body.
 We were taught that it was symbolic but also mystical.
-The mysticism of Jesus’s act and its practice in Christianity has never ceased to inspire my intellectual search.
+The mysticism of Jesus’s act and its practice in Christianity has never ceased to inspire my intellectual curiosity.

 As I’ve come to see it many years later, we live in a bodied and ever-embodying universe.
 The universe itself is a body.
 Who knows, but perhaps Jesus understood that his body and the bread’s body were both integrally a part of the cosmic body and…of Bodyhood Itself.